 - 1. Products will be photographed prior to testing. - 2.
-Product testing personnel will prepare test products by placing an appropriate attractant (i.e., food or scent item) inside.
-Containers that do not rely on an odor-proof barrier or liner might also have a small amount of attractant (i.e., honey, peanut butter, fish oil, etc.) applied to the outside of the product at vulnerable areas. - 3.
+Product testing personnel will place an appropriate attractant (i.e., food or scent item) inside the test product.
+Containers will also have a small amount of attractant (i.e., honey, peanut butter, fish oil, etc.) applied to the outside of the product at vulnerable areas such as seams, gaps or latches. - 3.
 Testing personnel will ensure that products are closed and securely latched, knotted, or locked, as appropriate.

 - 4. Products will be placed inside the grizzly bear enclosure and bears will be allowed to interact with the products.
 Products will likely undergo contact by a number of bears of varying size and levels of experience with bear-resistant products. - 5.
 Products will remain accessible to bears until the products are breached, a total of 60 minutes of "bear contact time" has been reached, or until the bears lose interest in the products.
-If the bears lose interest, testing personnel may complete the product test via "technical evaluation" (described on page 11).
+If the bears lose interest in the products prior to them receiving 60 minutes of bear contact time, testing personnel may complete the product test via "technical evaluation" (described on page 11).